Find Trade Colleges

 Coordination: Adjusting actions in relation to others’ actions.

-In 2016, there was an estimated number of 30,900 jobs in the United States for Insulation Worker.
+In the United States, there were 30,900 jobs for Insulation Worker in 2016.
 New jobs are being produced at a rate of 1.3% which is below the national average.
 The Bureau of Labor Statistics predicts 400 new jobs for Insulation Worker by 2026.
-The BLS estimates 3,300 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 3,300 job openings in this field each year.

 The states with the most job growth for Insulation Worker are Utah, Colorado, and Arizona.
 Watch out if you plan on working in West Virginia, Louisiana, or Mississippi.
 These states have the worst job growth for this type of profession.